anabrid/pyanalog/doc/installation.rst

 Obtaining and installing PyAnalog
 =================================

-PyAnalog can be used without dependencies.
-Only make sure you use a *recent* Python 3 installation.
-We use `f-strings`, so at least Python 3.6 is required.
+PyAnalog can be used on a "vanilla" Python installation without any dependencies.
+Only make sure you use a *recent* Python 3 installation:
+We use ``f-strings``, so at least Python 3.6 is required.

-For more advanced usages, we recommend at least the following dependencies:
+In order to use some of the advanced features, we recommend to install the following Python packages:

-* `PyYAML <https://pyyaml.org/>`_, for a good experience of PyFPAA
+* `PyYAML <https://pyyaml.org/>`_, for the intended usage of :ref:`PyFPAA <fpaa>`
-* `SymPy <https://www.sympy.org/>`_, for more features of PyDDA
+* `SymPy <https://www.sympy.org/>`_, for the :ref:`SymPy/Computer Algebra interface <cas>` of PyDDA
+* `SciPy <http://www.scipy.org/>`_, for the :ref:`SciPy interface <scipy>` of PyDDA.
+  Furthermore, some additioanl postprocessing tools, as well as unit tests and examples of PyDDA require `NumPy <https://numpy.org/>`_ and `Matplotlib <https://matplotlib.org/>`_ to be installed.

 Obtaining the code
 ------------------

+The PyAnalog code is public available at https://github.com/anabrid/pyanalog.
+Furthermore, we maintain an in-house (private) mirror at https://lab.analogparadigm.com/software/pyanalog.
+You don't need access to the later repository right now.

+..
+    TODO: In our internal Gitlab, we currently have Continous Integration (CI) and also a bug tracker.
+This should be improved.

-The code is currently developed in a *locked-down Gitlab installation* at https://lab.analogparadigm.com/software/pyanalog.
-In order to access this repository, you have to contact the authors/maintainers at http://www.anabrid.com (refered to as *the analogians* in the following).
+    In order to access this repository,
+    you have to contact the authors/maintainers at http://www.anabrid.com (refered to as *the analogians* in the following).

 Recommended way of installation (developer machine setup)
 ---------------------------------------------------------